 One in terms of financial outcomes happened when Jim set the legislative conditions for the third-generation mobile auctions.
 The first use of auctions was for cellular mobile.
 The advice at the time was that the licences were worth £200 million a licence.
 Five licences, a billion pounds for the Treasury on a good day.
 What happened, was that people bid up to, four and a half, five billion pounds a licence, and the Treasury pocketed twenty-two and a half billion pounds.
 When Jim’s team had set up the original project, they had hired Rothschild’s, the merchant bank, to promote it around the world.
 And being cautious people, his then head of mobile coms, said to him, ‘We ought to cap their fee.’
 Rothschild’s had advised the auction was worth a billion pounds, so they decided to cap them if the proceeds went above two billion pounds.
 Rothschild’s happily accepted and when the auction finally ran lost their fee on some 20.5 billion pounds.
 So, the Treasury saved a chunk of money and Chancellor Gordon Brown used the auction proceeds very sensibly to pay down national debt

-Jim spent some time working for the Prime Minister on different themes, first leading the team that produced the report e-Commerce@its.best.uk the route map to make the UK the best place in the World for e-Business.
+Jim spent some time working for the Prime Minister on different themes, first leading the team that produced the report e-Commerce@its.best.uk in 1999, the route map to make the UK the best place in the World for e-Business.
 His second report was: “Encryption and Law Enforcement” an issue which still vexes policy makers today

 Jim was elected a Fellow of the Royal Academy of Engineering which is a great honour as he feels there are some tremendous people in the Academy.
 He has been a working Fellow; he is just coming to the end of his time on the Finance Committee and is just completing four years, which is one more than you are supposed to do, on its Engineering Policy Committee.
 He is newly started on the Audit and Risk Committee.
 His particular area though is in that he chairs the Academy’s Community of Practice in Digital Systems Engineering.